Hello beautiful friends,

 So perhaps lurking in the depths of my psyche, there's some fear of water in there, but I've never shied away from it.

-I even did Triathlon in my thirties.
+I even did Triathlons in my thirties.
 However, even though I was rather fit then, the swim leg was always the hardest.
 One time I had the rescue boat tracking me because I was making wheezing sounds as I swam.
 It turned out that my new wetsuit was too tight and was strangling me.
-That didn't help.
+That didn't help my swimming confidence.
 However, I digress.

-Fast forward to recent years I have a friend who "swimming is his thing".
+Fast forward to recent years I have a friend who you would say "swimming is his thing".
 So in past summers I would half reluctantly accompany him some mornings on an ocean swim when I couldn't persuade him to take a walk in the national park instead.

-So I'd go along, thinking "okay, I'll give this another try".
+So I'd go along thinking "okay, I'll give this another try".
 I really want to master this.
-And always, I'd end up having to stop and float regularly whilst I caught my breath and calmed myself down inside.
-Bless my friend... he always slowed down and kept an eye on me in these episodes of flailing about.
+And always, I'd end up having to stop and float regularly whilst I caught my breath and calmed down an inner sense of mild panic.
+Bless my friend... he always slowed down and kept an eye on me in these episodes of my flailing about.